PaponAhasan/Data-Structures-and-Algorithms/Graph/Minimum Spanning Tree (MST)/Prim’s Algorithm/Introduction.md

 If we can use binary heap to reduce runtime.
 Then, The time complexity of Prim's algorithm is O(E log V).

 You can use priority queue to reduce runtime.
 When adding a new node to V-new, all the adjacent edges of that node must be added to the priority queue.
-Now you can find the minimum weight edge from the priority queue in logarithm complexity.The total complexity will be O(E log E).
+Now you can find the minimum weight edge from the priority queue in logarithm complexity.
+The total complexity will be O(E log E).

 But nodes push to queue instead of edge O(ElogV) The complexity can be reduced to.
 ```